-To fill this vacancy, at a meeting on 26 May 2022, the Board of Directors resolved, on a motion by the Appointments and Corporate Governance Committee, to appoint Ms. Laura González Molero by co-optation as an independent director; she accepted the position on 19 September 2022, once the pertinent regulatory authorizations had been received, and she joined the Board of Directors for the first time on 29 September 2022.
+To fill the vacancy for an independent director, the General Meeting of Shareholders on 23 March 2023 resolved, on a motion by the Appointments and Corporate Governance Committee, to appoint Mr. Pedro Viñolas Serra as an independent director; he accepted the position on 22 June 2023, once the pertinent regulatory authorizations had been received, and he joined the Board of Directors for the first time on 30 June 2023.